 Welcome!
-It is with great pleasure we present the 2016-2017 Student/Parent Handbook.
+It is with great pleasure we present the 2018-2019 Student/Parent Handbook.
 The Grantsburg School District developed iForward to meet the diverse needs of all Wisconsin middle and high school students in a virtual online learning environment.
-We believe the effective use of technology and successful teaching strategies will result in students gaining an excellent school experience and an appreciation of life-long learning.
+We believe the effective use of technology and successful teaching strategies will result in students gaining an excellent school experience and an appreciation of lifelong learning.
 This student handbook was created for your use and is a valuable reference on school policies.

 We remind all students and parents that iForward requires daily school attendance.
 Our courses have live interactive teacher-led sessions held daily at specific times within Jigsaw.
-Jigsaw if our interactive virtual classroom where students talk to teachers, learn concepts and important information, and attendance is taken.
-The homework portion of school is open twenty four hours a day and is easily accessible by any computer and most cell phones.
-Attendance and participation is also measured daily within the homework portion of attending school.
+Jigsaw is our interactive virtual classroom where students talk to teachers, learn concepts and important information, and where attendance is taken.
+The homework portion of school, located in Buzz, Acellus, Rosetta Stone and more, is open twenty-four hours a day and is easily accessible by any computer.
+Attendance and participation is also measured (in minutes) daily within the homework portion of attending school.

-For new students and those transitioning to iForward, you will notice we are continuing to offer our "Block-Quarterly" virtual course schedule.
-On average, students attending iForward will have three to four courses during each quarter of school.
+For new students and those transitioning to iForward, you will notice we offer our "Block-Quarterly" virtual course schedule.
+On average, students attending iForward will have three, four, and sometimes five courses during each quarter of school.
 An entire semester course will be completed in one quarter (nine to ten weeks).
-This concentration of curriculum, with fewer courses going on at one time, can greatly boosted student learning.
+This concentration of curriculum, with fewer courses going on at one time, can greatly boost student learning.
 The pacing in a block quarter schedule is fast, and we encourage students to keep up daily with their homework and assignments.